naina-agarwal2005/markdown-skills-hub/skills/skills.md

 Thermodynamics is a branch of physics that deals with heat, work, temperature, and their relation to energy, radiation, and the physical properties of matter.

+## 6. Kinematics

+Kinematics is the branch of mechanics that describes the motion of objects by analyzing parameters like position, displacement, velocity, and acceleration over time, without considering the forces or masses involved.
+It provides a framework for understanding how objects move, including their speed and direction, in both one-dimensional and multi-dimensional spaces.

 **Resources:**
 - [Khan Academy - Thermodynamics](https://www.khanacademy.org/science/physics/thermodynamics)
 - [HyperPhysics - Thermodynamics](http://hyperphysics.phy-astr.gsu.edu/hbase/thermo/thermo.html)